Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-In \cite{MelnikKnopSmith1977} it is conjectured that the configuration consisting of the vertices of the triangular bipyramid is optimal for $0 < s \leq s^* \approx 15.048$, and the configuration consisting of the vertices of the square pyramid (where the latitude of the base depends on the value of $s$) is optimal for $s \geq s^*$.
-Optimality has been proven for $s=1$ and $s=2$ by using Hessian bounds and essentially enumerating all possibilities \cite{Schwartz2013}, and recently, Schwartz \cite{Schwartz2016} extended his result to the entire interval $0 \leq s \leq 6$ using an observation of Tumanov \cite{Tumanov2013}.
-In this paper we are interested in finding sharp dual solutions, which can be used (see, for instance, \cite{CohnWoo2011}) to generate easily verifiable optimality proofs; see also the discussion at the end of Section~\ref{sec:enegy:computations}.
-In addition to the $s=1$ case we compute $E_2$ for $s = 2,\ldots,7$, where $E_{2,6,6}^*$ is (numerically) sharp for $s = 1,\ldots,5$ and $E_{2,6,8}^*$ is (numerically) sharp for $s = 6,7$.
-Here, again, we verify that the $28$ decimal digits given by the solver agree with the first $28$ digits of the energy of a configuration.
-Since we need to increasy the parameter $\delta$ when $s$ gets larger, we have not been able to compute other sharp bounds.
-Based on the above (strong) evidence we have the following conjecture. \begin{conjecture} The bound $E_2$ is sharp for the minimal Riesz $s$-energy of $5$ particles on $S^2$ for $s = 1,\ldots,7$. \end{conjecture} In \cite{CohnWoo2011}*{Conjecture 15} it is conjectured that if there exists a completely monotonic potential function (in the squared chordal distance) for which a $k$-point bound is sharp for $N$ particles on $S^{n-1}$, and if this function is not a polynomial, then this $k$-point bound is universally sharp for $N$ particles on $S^{n-1}$.
+In addition to the $s=1$ case (the Thomson problem), we compute $E_2$ for Riesz $s$-energy potentials with $s = 2,\ldots,7$, where $\smash{E_{2,6,6}^*}$ is numerically sharp for $s = 1,\ldots,5$ and $\smash{E_{2,6,8}^*}$ is numerically sharp for $s = 6,7$.
+Here we again verify that the first $28$ digits of the solver output agree with the energy of the corresponding configuration.
+Since we need to increase the parameter $\delta$ as $s$ gets larger, we have not been able to compute other sharp bounds.
+Based on the above evidence we have the following conjecture: \begin{conjecture} The bound $E_2$ is sharp for the minimal Riesz $s$-energy of $5$ particles on $S^2$ for $s = 1,\ldots,7$. \end{conjecture} In \cite{CohnWoo2011}*{Conjecture 15} it is conjectured that if there exists a completely monotonic potential function (in the squared Euclidean distance) for which a $k$-point bound is sharp for $N$ particles on $S^{n-1}$, and if this function is not a polynomial, then this $k$-point bound is universally sharp for $N$ particles on $S^{n-1}$.
 Here by \emph{universally sharp} we mean that the bound gives the ground state energy for all completely monotonic pair potentials in the squared chordal distance.
-This means that if Conjecture~\ref{conjecture:riesz} is true for at least one value of $s$, and if \cite{CohnWoo2011}*{Conjecture 15} is true for our version $E_2$ of $4$-point bounds for energy minimization, then the bound $E_2$ is sharp for all positive $s$, and is thus is sharp throughout a phase transition.
-In fact, then the following stronger conjecture holds. \begin{conjecture} The bound $E_2$ is universally sharp for $5$ particles on $S^2$. \end{conjecture}
+If this conjecture is true for our version $E_2$ of $4$-point bounds for energy minimization, then the validity of Conjecture~\ref{conjecture:riesz} implies that $E_2$ is sharp for all positive $s$, and is thus sharp throughout a phase transition.
+In fact, then the following conjecture holds: \begin{conjecture} The bound $E_2$ is universally sharp for $5$ particles on $S^2$. \end{conjecture}